go-andiamo/splitter/README.md

     println(len(parts))
 }
 ```
-which yields the desired 3!
+which yields the desired 3! [try on go-playground](https://go.dev/play/p/lIae-RjzSe6)

 Note: The varargs, after the first separator arg, are the desired 'enclosures' (e.g. quotes, brackets, etc.) to be taken
 into consideration